nasa/nos3/docs/wiki/Scenario_Nominal_Ops.md

 For an example of sending a command, we will direct the spacecraft to enter science mode.
 The example spacecraft in NOS3 conducts science using the sample instrument when over the US; it has to be activated into science mode, however, to start performing science.
-We will do so via COSMOS.
+We will do so via COSMOS:

-First, navigate to the Command Sender and go to the Target `MGR_RADIO`.
+* Navigate the Command Sender to the Target `MGR_RADIO`.
-Do the same with the Packet Viewer, like so:
+* Navigate the Packet Viewer to `MGR_RADIO`.

 ![Scenario Nominal - Science Mode commands](./_static/scenario_nominal_ops/MGR_cmd_and_tlm.png)

 Notice the various commands listed in the dropdown menu.
-For this we will be sending one to activate science mode (this tells the spacecraft that it's OK to perform science when conditions allow).
+For this we will be sending one to activate science mode (this tells the spacecraft that it's OK to perform science when conditions allow):
-This is done by selecting the Command `MGR_SET_MODE_CC` and, in the dropdown menu therein, selecting `SCIENCE` as the mode, and then pressing `Send`:
+* Select the command `MGR_SET_MODE_CC`.
+* In this command's dropdown menu, select `SCIENCE` as the mode.
+* Click `Send`:

 ![Scenario Nominal - Set Science Mode](./_static/scenario_nominal_ops/Science_Mode_cmd.png)